Links to other Astronomy and IDL related sites

 selectively display IRAS/DIRBE data (last modified December 1999).

-(Spectral and Photometric Imaging Receiver) bolometer planned for the Herschel
+SPIRE (Spectral and Photometric Imaging Receiver) instrument on Herschel.

 MIMIR Data Reduction Software